Bayesian Profiling Multiple Imputation for Missing Electronic Health Records: Bayesian profiling multiple imputation

 where $\bfY_i$ includes both observed and missing measurements.
-The joint model has three components: the latent profile model, the longitudinal outcome model and the longitudinal response/presence propensity model.
+The joint model has three components: the latent profile model, the longitudinal outcome model and the longitudinal response propensity model.

-This NMAR assumption move beyond MAR by joint profiling to capture the dependence between the outcome and presence patterns that jointly determine the latent profiles.
-The presence indicator is conditionally independent of the outcome given the latent profiles and covariates, i.e., conditional MAR: $R_{ij}\independent (Y_{ij},\bfX_{i0})|(C_i,\bfX_{ij})$.
+This model captures the MNAR dependence between the outcome and missingness patterns that jointly determine the latent profiles.
+The response indicator is conditionally independent of the outcome given the latent profiles and covariates, i.e., conditional MAR: $R_{ij}\independent (Y_{ij},\bfX_{i0})|(C_i,\bfX_{ij})$.
 Conditional MAR makes models identifiable, yet flexible for dimension reduction and interpretation.

-We consider a generalized linear mixed effects with a logit link for the longitudinal presence indicator $R_{ij}$, conditional on latent classes and random effects $\mathbf{e}_{i}\sim N(0, \mathbf{E})$ with $\mathbf{E}$ as a covariance-variance matrix.
+We consider a generalized linear mixed-effects model with a logit link for the longitudinal response indicator $R_{ij}$, conditional on latent classes and random effects $\mathbf{e}_{i}\sim N(0, \mathbf{E})$ with $\mathbf{E}$ as a covariance-variance matrix.

-Where the covariates $(\bfD_{ij}, \bfD_{ij}^{*}, \bfD_{ij}^{**})$ could overlap or be different from those selected in Model~\eqref{y} as subsets of the main effects and high-order interactions in $\bfX_{ij}$.
+where the covariates $(\bfD_{ij}, \bfD_{ij}^{*}, \bfD_{ij}^{**})$ could overlap or be different from those selected in Model~\eqref{y} as subsets of the main effects and high-order interactions in $\bfX_{ij}$.